jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.md

 wRegistry.addAfter(new GenericWriter<>(SUBIFC_IPV4_CFG_ID, new Ipv4ConfigWriter(cli)), IIDs.IN_IN_CONFIG);
 ```

-Registration of Ipv4ConfigWriter by using *addAfter* method ensures that
+Registration of Ipv4ConfigWriter by using the *addAfter* method ensures that
-OpenConfig ip address data is translated after OpenConfig interface data.
+the OpenConfig ip address data is translated after OpenConfig interface data.
-That means CLI commands are executed in desired order.
+That means CLI commands are executed in the desired order.

 Writers can be registered by using methods: